Kurama-dera Cable: Description

 The funicular line serves for the visitors to the Kurama-dera temple.
 As the temple resides in the heart of the Mount Kurama, it takes roughly 30 minutes on foot from the main gate while the funicular line links the same route in just 2 minutes.
 The temple recommends its visitors not to use the funicular, but to walk on foot if possible to feel stronger impressions.

+The cable car at Kurama-dera.

-As a legally recognized Japanese railway line, this is the only one operated by a Japanese religious institution.
+line, this is the only one operated by a Japanese religious institution.
 This is also the shortest line in the country, with a length of 207 meters.
 The line was initially free to ride, with usage limited to believers of the temple's religion.
 The temple began requesting donations as a form of fare for the funicular when the line was made available to the public.
 The line has only single car, counterbalanced by a weight.